 Strawberry Jam in copious detail

 Until this year, the local (as in Swiss) strawberry season for me has been so sadly short - a few weeks somewhere around early June to early July.
-But this year I’ve been able to gorge myself on good, fresh strawberries since January.
-That’s when the winter strawberry season starts in Japan, with berries grown under protection in the southern island of Kyushu and shipped around the country, up until around mid March.
-Then when I got back here it was time for the start of the strawberry season in Provence, which starts in late March and ends just around this time, in late June to early July.
-While the carefully cultivated Japanese strawberries are quite good, to me the French ones, many of which are heirloom varieties, win hands down.
+But this year I've been able to gorge myself on good, fresh strawberries since January.
+That's when the winter strawberry season starts in Japan, with berries grown under protection in the southern island of Kyushu and shipped around the country, up until around mid March.
+Then when I got back home it was time for the start of the strawberry season in Provence, which starts in late March and ends just around this time, in late June to early July.
+While the carefully cultivated Japanese strawberries are very good, to me the best of the French ones, some of which are heirloom varieties, win hands down.
 From the early orange-red, pointed garriguette to the small, round late season mara des bois, they have poetic names and gorgeous flavor.

 I love strawberries just eaten out of hand the best, but there is something about the whole process of making strawberry jam that compels me to go through the rather long process every year.
 You might think that there isn't much reason to make your own strawberry jam in this day and age, until you have made your own.
 The smell of strawberries as they simmer slowly in sugar syrup, the berries turning from fruit into soft, translucent sweet jewels, is absolutely intoxicating.
 While I like other jams and preserves, strawberry jam is my absolute favorite.